 - brew services start zookeeperd to start zookeeper in the background

 - brew install Kafka to have Kafka installed and running

 - You can also configure Kafka to run as a service

 - brew services start Kafka to start Kafka as a service on port 9092

 - Download and setup NIFI from NIFI Download Pages or via brew install nifi

-- To run NIFI in foreground go to installation directory from terminal and type bin/nifi.sh run
+- To run NIFI in the foreground, go to the installation directory from the terminal and type bin/nifi.sh run

-- To have it running in the background, from installation directory, type bin/nifi.sh start
+- To have it running in the background, from the installation directory, type bin/nifi.sh start

-- To install NIFI as a service, from installation directory, type bin/nifi.sh install
+- To install NIFI as a service, from the installation directory, type bin/nifi.sh install

 - Apache NIFI will be started on port 8080 to change the running port, edit the nifi.properties in conf file and change nifi.web.http.port=8080 to any number of your choice